-AgeSong Institute-Pacific Institute has a fundamental mission of furthering research in the field of existential, humanistic, and transpersonal psychology.
+AgeSong Institute has a fundamental mission of furthering research in the field of existential, humanistic, and transpersonal psychology.
 In fulfilling its endeavors, the Institute focuses on philosophical aspects as well as on practical applications of its approach on the fields of mental health, non-ordinary states of consciousness, and gero-psychology.

 The Institute’s transformative educational paradigm, valuing the non-mainstream approaches to learning and doing research attracts students from all over the world to our wellness and learning programs.

 |From Crone to Mentor (pdf)